 The most valuable resource at a nonprofit is the time of its paid employees and that of its volunteers.
-It is often useful to analyze how this time is being used in the various fund-raising projects as well as in those ongoing mission-related operations.
-Here is a common example.
+It is often useful to analyze how this time is being used in the various fund-raising projects and those ongoing mission-related operations.
+Here is a typical example.

-Once a fundraising event or activity has been successful for the charity, organizations have a tendency to repeat these activities year after year.
-Often they do so without thinking hard about the amount of time invested by both staff and volunteers in the fundraising event, and what the event accomplishes in terms of revenue, relative to other activities.
+Once a fundraising event or activity has been successful for the charity, organizations tend to repeat these activities year after year.
+Often they do so without thinking hard about the amount of time invested by both staff and volunteers in the fundraising event.
+What does the event accomplish in terms of revenue relative to other activities?
 What's more, over time, membership demographics can change, donor profiles can change, and other charity events can begin siphoning off attendees to your event.
 That activity or event that once yielded large donations and brought in large numbers of new donors may barely pay for itself.

-Similarly, we as managers have a bad habit of viewing something we receive for free, for example, volunteer time at nonprofit organizations, as not having a value.
-We may give it a low value when actually its value is quite high.
-This is one of the more difficult challenges in managing nonprofits – – learning to understand the value of volunteer time, how to manage it best, and the overhead costs needed to generate it.
-We need to be sure to give volunteer time a value and add it to the expenses of fundraising costs when analyzing the returns from our fundraising activities.
+Similarly, we as managers have a terrible habit of viewing something we receive for free, for example, volunteer time at nonprofit organizations, as not having value.
+We may give it a low cost when its value is quite high.
+This misunderstanding is one of the more difficult challenges in managing nonprofits – – learning to understand the value of volunteer time, how to manage it best, and the overhead costs needed to generate it.
+We need to give volunteer time value and add it to the expenses of fundraising costs when analyzing the returns from our fundraising activities.

 It is often useful at the end of each year to develop a quantitative analysis of staff and volunteer time dedicated to fund-raising activities.
-An example of such an analysis appears below.
-Using excel we develop an X/Y bubble chart, where the y-axis is paid staff time and direct expenses and the x-axis is volunteer time (an imputed cost to account for different skill sets may be useful) and the bubble is the relative amount of net revenue generated by the activity.
+An example of such a report appears below.
+Using excel, we develop an X/Y bubble chart.
+The y-axis represents paid staff time and direct expenses, and the x-axis is volunteer time (an imputed cost to account for different skill sets may be useful).
+The bubble is the relative amount of net revenue generated by the activity.

-If everything is working as it should, the largest bubbles will appear in the uppermost right hand quadrant of the graphic (See Telethon and Direct Solicitations bubbles), where large expenditures of time on the part of both paid and volunteer staff are rewarded with large amounts of net revenue (shown by the size of the bubble.)
+If everything is working as it should, the biggest bubbles will appear in the graphic's uppermost right-hand quadrant.
+(See Telethon and Direct Solicitations bubbles), where large expenditures of time on the part of both paid and volunteer staff are rewarded with large amounts of net revenue (shown by the bubble's size.)

-Thinking of your fundraising activities as a portfolio with real, imputed costs for donated hours will allow nonprofit leaders to make more intelligent resource allocation decisions about how time is spent in the organization.
+Thinking of your fundraising activities as a portfolio with real, imputed costs for donated hours will allow nonprofit leaders to make more intelligent resource allocation decisions about how we spend time in the organization.